swastiksagar/sfirewall/README.md

 ##
 **Active Connections Section**: Displays real-time network activity and connection details.

-Large Text Area:<br>

-Shows a list of active connections with the following attributes:<br>
+Large Text Area: Shows a list of active connections with the following attributes:<br>

 ⦁ Local Address & Port: IP and port on the user's machine<br>
 ⦁ Remote Address & Port: IP and port of the external connection<br>